Skip to content

 Preset Gallery

-• Search: Lets you perform a free-text search to filter items.
+• Search: Lets you perform a free-text search to filter items by Latin name, English name, or continent (Africa, Asia, Europe, North America, South America, Oceania).

 plant gallery top panel